British Columbia Disability Tax Credit Calculation, Eligibility and Application

 For those with severe, noticeable impairments, approval should be no problem; however, for conditions that fall in a “grey area” and are less visible, being approved is not a simple task.
 Being denied also makes the process much more difficult as you then must “re-explained” and elaborate further on your condition, seeking our new medical practitioners and undergoing more tests in the process.

 Throughout our many years of experience, we have seen many reasons applications are denied.
-Some reasons are simple and straightforward, while others can be complex.
+Some reasons are simple, while others can be complex.

-• Missing or incomplete information on T2201 form
+• Missing or incomplete information on the T2201 form

 • Lack of knowledge of the DTC